Virtues

 All are called to the vocation of love, the virtue of charity, but how this manifests itself differs from person to person according to the gifts that God has given them and the skills and knowledge they have acquired in life.
 Our educational model is designed to prepare students for their vocations, providing them with the knowledge and skills they need for a vocation, whatever that might be.
 To achieve this, we provide a comprehensive education with a focus on specialisation in the later stages, equipping students to become the leaders of tomorrow in their respective fields.
 Our emphasis on the humanities ensures that students gain a profound understanding of the world and its development.

 We prioritise cultivating a strong command of the English language.
-Through the chronological study of literature spanning different eras, students witness how literature has influenced and reflected beliefs, customs and practices.
+Through the chronological study of literature (English and European) spanning different eras, students witness how literature has influenced and reflected beliefs, customs and practices.
 Likewise, our study of history, approached chronologically in both primary and secondary education, allows students to perceive "His Story" interwoven through the fabric of time and human experience.

 Computer literacy and touch-typing are crucial foci in our curriculum, preparing students for the demands of the workplace and ministries, which increasingly rely on computers.
 Most students are expected to sit the iGCSE in ICT which covers advanced features of MS Word, Excel, Powerpoint, and Access database, staying safe on the internet and website building using HTML and CSS.
-Many students engage in software development through an iGCSE in Computer Studies, so are ready for the industrial revolution of our time.
+Many students engage in software development through an iGCSE in Computer Studies, so are ready for the industrial revolution of our age.

 Fine Art practices and techniques are introduced at the primary level, with potential assistance for those pursuing GCSE-level Art.
 A strong emphasis on Mathematics and Sciences prepares students for further study in these areas at an advanced level.